victorkreutzfeldt/real-time-inference-distributed-multimodal-systems/README.md

 This configuration produces **96 spectrogram frames per 1-second token**.
 For inference, **128-dimensional embeddings** are generated per token after passing through the VGGish pipeline.

 For video processing, each 1-second token consists of **16 frames**.
-Frames are processed through the **VGG-19** network using normalization based on pixel-stats extracted by running `data/pixel-stats` over the raw videos, and visual features are pooled as follows:
+Frames are processed through the **VGG-19** network using normalization based on pixel statistics extracted by running `data/pixel-stats` over the raw videos, and visual features are pooled as follows:

 - **Temporal pooling** averages features across the 16 frames of the token.
 - **Spatial pooling** averages across the 7×7 spatial dimensions of the VGG-19 output (512×7×7), resulting in compact feature representations.